anshika-kashyap/rainfall-forecasting/datasets/columns_descriptions.md

 # Columns Descriptions

-The descriptions of the following columns are based on the raw train dataset:
+The descriptions of the following columns are based on the raw 'train' dataset:

 - id: Unique identifier for each record.
 - day: Day of the year, ranging from 1 to 365.